vasha-d/ts-drive/frontend/README.md

 ##To do:
-Add proper form elemennt for new file or nnew folder
+...Add proper form elemennt for new file or nnew folder

 Add move folder visuals